mikejac/node-red-contrib-google-smarthome/docs/local_fulfillment.md

 2. Scroll down to the section `Local Fulfillment`.
 Fill in as follows:
     * Scan Type: Select either mDNS or UDP scanning.
 Which one works better depends on your network configuration.
 You may need to try both.
     * Discovery port: Node-RED will listen on this port for discovery messages from your smart speaker.
-Enter any port that you want.
+Set to port 3002.
 Don't create an external port forwarding for this port on your home router.
 Not available for MDNS.
     * HTTP port: Node-RED will listen on this port for control messages from your smart speaker.
-Enter any port you want.
+Set to port 3002.
       Can be the same as the discovery port.
 Don't create an external port forwarding for this port on your home router.

-    Remember the discovery port.
-You will need to enter it in the Actions on Google Console later.

 3. Save and deploy.